 Standard State Enabling Act & Standard City Planning Enabling Act

 In 1921, an Advisory Committee on City Planning and Zoning was created by Secretary of Commerce Herbert Hoover.
 The advisory committee was tasked with drafting model planning and zoning statutes that could then be adopted by states.
 With the adoption of these statutes, municipalities would then be enabled with the power to create master plans and comprehensive zoning plans for their jurisdictions.

-Following the completion of SSZEA, the committee focused its attention on city planning.
+Following the completion of SZEA, the committee focused its attention on city planning.
 The resulting document, A Standard City Planning Enabling Act (SCPEA), was published in 1928.
 The SCPEA covered six subjects:

 Euclid vs. Ambler

 In 1926, Ambler Realty Company sued the Village of Euclid, Ohio.
 The Village of Euclid had instituted zoning regulations that involved the re-zoning of many tracts of land from industrial uses to residential ones.
 Ambler Realty, who owned 65-acres of previously industrial land, believed that this was unconstitutional, and sued the Village of Euclid.

 The case eventually was heard in the U.S. Supreme Court, where it was decided in favor of the Village of Euclid.
 In deciding the case, the Court concluded that zoning: